kavidu-dilhara/tgdl/README.md

   </p>
 </div>

-A powerful, high-performance CLI tool for downloading media from Telegram channels, groups, and messages.
-Built with async/await for **5-10x faster** downloads with smart filters and progress tracking.A powerful, high-performance CLI tool for downloading media from Telegram channels, groups, and messages.
+A powerful, high-performance CLI tool for downloading media from Telegram channels, groups, bot chats, and messages.
 Built with async/await for **5-10x faster** downloads with smart filters and progress tracking.

 ## ✨ Features